-The following table sets forth a reconciliation of EBITDA and Adjusted EBITDA to net loss, a comparable GAAP-based measure, as well as Adjusted EBITDA per diluted share to loss per diluted share.
+The following table reconciles EBITDA and Adjusted EBITDA to net loss, and Adjusted EBITDA per diluted share to loss per diluted share for the fiscal years ended January 31, 2018 and 2017 (amounts in thousands, except per share data).
 All of the items included in the reconciliation from EBITDA and Adjusted EBITDA to net loss and the related per share calculations are either recurring non-cash items, or items that management does not consider in assessing our on-going operating performance.
 In the case of the non-cash items, management believes that investors may find it useful to assess the Company's comparative operating performance because the measures without such items are less susceptible to variances in actual performance resulting from depreciation, amortization and other expenses that do not relate to our core operations and are more reflective of other factors that affect operating performance.
 In the case of items that do not relate to our core operations, management believes that investors may find it useful to assess our operating performance if the measures are presented without these items because their financial impact does not reflect ongoing operating performance.

-The following table reconciles EBITDA and Adjusted EBITDA to net loss, and Adjusted EBITDA per diluted share to loss per diluted share for the fiscal years ended January 31, 2017 and 2016 (amounts in thousands, except per share data):
+The following table reconciles EBITDA and Adjusted EBITDA to net loss, and Adjusted EBITDA per diluted share to loss per diluted share for the fiscal years ended January 31, 2018 and 2017 (amounts in thousands, except per share data):

-Fiscal Year

-Adjusted EBITDA Reconciliation 2016 2016 2015

-Net loss \$ (5,162) \$ (4,290)

-Interest expense 509 884

-Tax expense (benefit) (12) 8

-Depreciation 1,100 1,245

-Amortization of capitalized software development costs (1) 2,771 3,073

-Amortization of intangible assets 1,345 1,345

-Amortization of other costs 254 136

-EBITDA 805 2,402

-Stock-based compensation expense 1,787 2,386

-Gain on sale of business (238)

-Loss on disposal of fixed assets 1 92

-Non-cash valuation adjustments to assets and liabilities (2) (65) (1,669)

-Transaction related professional fees, advisory fees, and other internal direct costs 392 93

-Associate severances and other costs relating to transactions or corporate restructuring 239 206

-Other non-recurring operating income (3) (750)

-Adjusted EBITDA \$ 2,921 \$ 2,761

-Adjusted EBITDA Margin (4) 11% 10%

-Adjusted EBITDA per Diluted Share Reconciliation 2016 2015

-Loss per share - diluted \$ (0.31) \$ (0.30)

-Adjusted EBITDA per adjusted diluted share (5) \$ 0.13 \$ 0.13

-Diluted weighted average shares 19,528,341 18,689,854

-Includable incremental shares - adjusted EBITDA (6) 3,327,130 3,075,278

-Adjusted diluted shares 22,855,471 21,765,132
+(amounts in thousands, except per share data) Fiscal Year • Adjusted EBITDA Reconciliation 2017 2016 Net loss \$ (3,099) \$ (5,162) Interest expense 475 509 Tax expense (benefit) (84) (12) Depreciation 774 1,100 Amortization of capitalized software development costs (1) 2,113 2,771 Amortization of intangible assets 1,161 1,345 Amortization of other costs 270 254 EBITDA 1,610 805 Stock-based compensation expense 1,109 1,787 Gain on sale of business (2) (238) Loss (gain) on disposal of fixed assets (16) 1 Non-cash valuation adjustments to assets and liabilities (3) 95 (65) Transaction related professional fees, advisory fees, and other internal direct costs 392 Associate severances and other costs relating to transactions or corporate restructuring 239 Adjusted EBITDA \$ 2,798 \$ 2,921 Adjusted EBITDA Margin (4) 11% 11% Adjusted EBITDA per Diluted Share Reconciliation 2017 2016 Loss per share - diluted \$ (0.16) \$ (0.31) Adjusted EBITDA per adjusted diluted share (5) \$ 0.12 \$ 0.13 Diluted weighted average shares 19,876,383 19,528,341 Includable incremental shares - adjusted EBITDA (6) 3,244,825 3,327,130 Adjusted diluted shares 23,121,208 22,855,471